KwikKill/Kwik_bot/README.md

 ### 2.3 - Components

-Every components are separated in two folders. the `context-menu` folder and the `buttons` folder.
+Every components are separated in two folders. the `conTEXT-menu` folder and the `buttons` folder.
 Each component is in a `component.js` file that contains the component code and description.

-Theses files are formated as bellow (for context-menu) :
+Theses files are formated as bellow (for conTEXT-menu) :

 ```javascript
 module.exports = {